openhwgroup/cva6/docs/_docs/arch/ex_stage.md

 walking process is described in more detail in the RISC-V Privileged Architecture.

+#### PMA/PMP Checks

+The core supports PMA and PMP checks in physical mode as well as with virtual memory enabled.
+PMA checks are performed only on the final access to the (translated) physical address.
+However, PMPs must be checked during the page table walk as well.
+During a page walk, all memory access must pass the PMP rules.

+The amount of entries is parametrizable under the `ArianeCfg.NrPMPEntries` parameter.
+However, the core only supports granularity 8 (G=8).
+This simplifies the implementation since we do not have to worry about any unaligned accesses.
+There are a total of three distinct PMP units in the design.
+They verify instruction accesses, data loads and stores, and the page table walk respectively.

+#### MMU Implementation Details

+The MMU prioritizes instruction address translations to data address translations.
+The behavior of the MMU is described in the following:
+1. As soon as a request from the instruction fetch stage arrives, the ITLB checked for a cached entry (combinatorial path).
+Upon a cache miss, the PTW is invoked.
+2. The PTW will perform the page table walk in multiple cycles.
+During this walk, the PTW will update the content of the ITLB.
+The MMU checks every cycle if a cache hit in the ITLB exists, and therefore, the page table walk has concluded.

 #### Multiplier {#ssub:multiplier}

 The multiplier contains a division and multiplication unit.
 Multiplication